2022-10-07 "miwo: App for AI Kuzushiji Recognition" was awarded the 2022 Good Design Award.

 iOS: App Store

-At the noon of Japan Standard Time on August 30, 2021, the Android and iOS version of the app was officially released.
+On August 30, 2021, the Android and iOS version of the app was officially released.
 The app is free of charge.
 Install the app from Google Play or App Store, and use it on your smartphones or tablets.
 [Read more in Japanese]

 Please use the hashtag "#miwoapp" to share information about the miwo app.